Skip to content

 False

-Output message from the test execution, typically contains error information if the test failed.
-Defaults to "".
+Error message from the test execution, typically contains error information if the test failed.
+Defaults to None.

 @dataclass